shuyanzhou/shuyanzhou.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>
-Hi, I’m Shuyan, a PhD student of the Language Technologies Institute in the School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu).
+Hi, I’m Shuyan, a final-year PhD student of the Language Technologies Institute at [Carnegie Mellon University](https://www.cmu.edu).
 I am fortunately advised by Professor [Graham Neubig](http://phontron.com).
 Before that, I received my bachelor degree in Computer Science and Technology from Harbin Institute of Technology.

 My research interests lie in natural language command and control.
 My goal is to create AI agents that would free human beings from tedious tasks and aid them in better decision makings.
-For example, I created [DocPrompting](https://arxiv.org/pdf/2207.05987.pdf) that reads code docs and writes code, so that we don't have to.
+I proposed a intuitive formalism for representing [procedures as programs](https://arxiv.org/pdf/2109.08214.pdf) and subsequently applied this concept to broader tasks with large language models ([PaL](https://arxiv.org/pdf/2211.10435.pdf), [CoCoGen](https://arxiv.org/pdf/2210.07128.pdf)).
+To navigate the complexities of tasks and adapt to the constant flux of new knowledge, I created the first-ever [hierarchical procedural knowledge base](https://arxiv.org/pdf/2203.07264.pdf).
+I designed a retrieval-augmented model ([DocPrompting](https://arxiv.org/pdf/2207.05987.pdf)), capable of learning from the knowledge base and generating new, previously unseen procedures.
+With the belive of "what I don't measure, I can't improve", I created [WebArena](https://webarena.dev), a realistic and reproducible environment for building and evaluating autonomous agents that are guided by high-level natural language commands.

 I am best reached by email at [shuyanzh@cs.cmu.edu](mailto:shuyanzh@cs.cmu.edu).

+<span style="color:red">Starting Fall 2023, I'm on the job market for academia and industry</span>
 <!-- Feel free to reach out about my research or anything else I might be able to help with.
 I’m always happy to answer questions about getting started with NLP research and applying to Ph.D. programs, especially for underrepresented groups like women, LGBTQ+. -->

 <!-- Outside research, I enjoy bouldering (20% of my self-defined progress bar), playing tennis (30%), snowboarding (10%), rap (1%) and stand-up comedy (1%).
 I also play pingpong (80%) and basketball (70%).  -->